Back to home

 Key Points

-All departments—including the meteorological service, Civil Protection, mobility, COEX, and emergency units—are monitoring updates at www.meteo.ad.
-Snow, ice, and wind safety guidelines are available on Civil Protection's website.
+All departments, including the meteorological service, Civil Protection, mobility, COEX, and emergency units, continue tracking developments at www.meteo.ad.
+Safety advice for snow, ice, and wind is available on Civil Protection's website.

 Share the article via